kuzzleio/kuzzle/doc/2/guides/getting-started/2-store-and-access-data/index.md

 Now that Kuzzle is running, we are going to create some documents.

 Kuzzle organizes the data storage in 4 levels:
-  - indexes
+  - Indexes
-  - collections
+  - Collections
-  - documents
+  - Documents
-  - fields
+  - Fields

 An index brings together several collections, which in turn contain several documents, each of which is composed of several fields.